VoidMalware/IPing/README.md

 pip install tqdm
 ```

-Also make sure to join our discord server and get updated once a new repository or project is out or in development!
+Also make sure to join our discord server and get updated on a specific repository, receive extended help, find our tutorials and troubleshoot files and more!

 https://discord.gg/r89mbJH232
 ---